YJSawant/Signafire-Intern-Assignment-Reactjs-/README.md

 Then replace all the files except the node modules by my files in this repo.
 The src and public folder contains the code developed by me.

+Go to my app directory and then run the below mentioned commands

 ## Available Scripts

 In the project directory, you can run: